What is a First Mortgage?

 Typical Uses for First Mortgage Private Lending

 To fund purchases before a sale settles.
-See: Bridging Loans.
+See our bridging loan service page for full details.

 Private lenders can provide first mortgages to pay ATO arrears, which banks typically avoid.